gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 11. Make that file executable, `sudo chmod +x /etc/network/if-pre-up.d/iptables`.
 12. Reboot and test by connecting with SSH and `iptables -L`.

+---

 ## <a name="11"></a>Connect to the Pi using VNC

+_Time to complete is about 20 minutes._

 (optional) Virtual Network Connection (VNC) is a way to remotely connect to your pi via the network and access the pi's GUI desktop.
 I usually do not use a VNC but there are circumstances (educational setting, inexperienced users) where it does prove useful.
+Generally, I connect using the Browser method.
 Good information from [rasperrypi.org](https://www.raspberrypi.org/documentation/remote-access/vnc/).

 **Note: VNC should only available on the local network.**